This information applies to Scotland.

 If you are resident in Scotland and you wish to marry elsewhere in the UK, you may need to obtain a Scottish registrar’s certificate of no impediment.
 This is to show that there is no obstacle that would prevent you from getting married.

 If you wish to marry outside the UK, you will have to comply with the requirements of the particular country.
-Information on this can be obtained from an Embassy or official representative of the country in the UK.
+You can get information about this from an embassy or official representative of the country in the UK.

 Marriage by proxy